 While many circuit simulators have a similar 'IC=' capability, Xyce implementation differs in some important respects.
-For any device with an 'IC=' statement, Xyce enforces the junction drop in parallel with the device junction as a voltage source in parallel with the device.
+For any device with an 'IC=' statement, Xyce enforces the junction drop during the operating point computation by inserting a voltage source in parallel with the device junction.
 Xyce then applies the parallel voltage source through the DCOP calculation, and then removes it prior to the beginning of the transient.
-This strongly enforces the requested junction drop, meaning that if the DCOP converges, the requested voltage drop will be in the solution.
-In many other circuit codes, Xyce applies 'IC=' as a weaker constraint, with the intent of improving DCOP calculation robustness.
+This strongly enforces the requested junction drop, meaning that if the DCOP converges, the requested voltage drop will be in the solution and the entire circuit solution will be consistent with that voltage drop.
+Many other circuit codes apply 'IC=' as a weaker constraint, with the intent of improving DCOP calculation robustness.